jsapede/frigate-proxmox-docker-openvino/README.md

 # frigate-proxmox-docker-openvino

-Complete setting for OpenVINO hardware acceleration in friggate
+Complete setting for OpenVINO hardware acceleration in frigate, to avoid CORAL

 # Prerequisites